Thinking Fast And Slow -

 Daniel Kahneman - Putting Your Intuition on Ice

 In Shane Parrish's Knowledge Project episode 68 he has Daniel Kahneman as his guest and Kahneman reveals the actions we can take to overcome the biases that cripple our decision-making and limit our effectiveness.
-You can download the podcast or read the summary reproduced below.
+You can read the summary reproduced below.

 "We talk about the factors that contribute to happiness and life satisfaction, procedures to improve our decision-making, what, if anything, can be done to overcome our cognitive biases, why changing behavior is so difficult and much more.
 Here are a few highlights from our conversation:"